Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Impact of the Phase Transition Endpoint on Neutron Star Macroscopic Properties

 \subsection{Parameter Sets and Comparison of Key Properties}

-We construct three sets of equations of state with $BU = 4.5, 5.5,$ and $6.5$ to systematically investigate the impact of the transition width on neutron star structure.
+We select five representative values for $BU$: 5.6, 6.6, 7.6 (our fiducial benchmark), 8.6, and 9.6.
 All parameter sets use the same phase transition starting point, $BL=1.0$.
-Table \ref{tab:bu_comparison_properties_new} quantitatively summarizes the key macroscopic properties of neutron stars for these three parameter sets.
+Table \ref{tab:bu_comparison_properties_new} quantitatively summarizes the key macroscopic properties for these parameter sets, based on the data in our summary file.

-The table shows that changes in the phase transition endpoint $BU$ have a relatively small impact on the maximum mass, which remains around $2.20 M_\odot$.
-However, this parameter significantly influences the radius and tidal deformability, revealing a notable trend.
-As the value of $BU$ increases (i.e., the transition region widens): \begin{itemize} \item The \textbf{radius ($R_{1.4}$)} exhibits a clear and systematic increase, rising from $12.21$ km to $12.35$ km.
-This indicates that a wider transition window leads to a less compact star for intermediate masses. \item Similarly, the \textbf{tidal deformability parameter ($\Lambda_{1.4}$)} shows a systematic increase, rising from $349.06$ to $378.73$. \end{itemize} This positive correlation between the radius and tidal deformability for the BU parameter is a key finding, highlighting the complex influence of the crossover EOS on stellar structure.
+The table reveals a set of physical trends that are distinctly different from those of $G_V$.
+First, in the physically causal region (Sets 1-3), the maximum mass $M_{max}$ is almost entirely insensitive to $BU$, remaining constant at $2.24-2.25 M_\odot$.

+Second, $BU$ is the primary parameter for tuning the properties of $1.4 M_\odot$ stars.
+There is a strong \textbf{negative correlation}: as $BU$ increases (i.e., the transition region widens), the $R_{1.4}$ \textbf{decreases} (from 12.47 km to 12.20 km) and $\Lambda_{1.4}$ \textbf{decreases} significantly (from 459 to 383).
+This highlights that a wider crossover window produces a softer EOS in the intermediate density range, leading to more compact stars.

+Third, similar to $G_V$, $BU$ is also constrained by causality.
+As $BU$ increases, the crossover EOS eventually becomes acausal.
+Sets 4 and 5 ($BU=8.6, 9.6$) are rendered physically invalid by causality violations, establishing a physical upper bound on the width of the transition region ($BU \lesssim 7.6$).